 - We politely request that you refrain from visiting our attraction should you start displaying any of the symptoms associated with COVID-19.
 Please contact us via our helpdesk should you need to amend your booking.

 - We have significantly reduced the daily ticketed capacity to allow for social distancing and the best possible guest experience.

 - Guests will notice new information signage informing them of key safety messages and instructions.

-- We are required to record contact details for all guests to ensure contact tracing may be conducted if necessary.
+- We are required to record contact details for all guests to ensure contact tracing can be conducted if necessary.

-- In line with the most recent NSW health advice on Covid-19, the wearing of face coverings is strongly recommended and applies to all attendees 12 years and over and excludes those with certain health conditions and/or disabilities.
+- In line with the most recent NSW health advice on Covid-19, the wearing of face coverings is mandatory and applies to all attendees 12 years and over and excludes those with certain health conditions and/or disabilities.